 - Thin frame pieces that may feel wobbly

 Legs that double as a stand-assist feature are one of the best assets of the kneeler/seat combo class.
 Thanks to strong, thick plastic grips and a non-hinged frame, this option offers top-notch stability.

-One of the things we like most about this kneeler/seat is the spacious kneeling area.
+One of the things I like most about this kneeler/seat is the spacious kneeling area.
 The seat portion measures a generous 26 inches long, beating many other models by several inches.
 The kneeling pad is just slightly smaller, so you should have plenty of room to work comfortably.

 As an added bonus, all Vertex products are made in the USA.

 Unfortunately, with the premium design and materials also comes a premium price tag, and it is, by far, the most expensive kneeler.
 On the bright side, it also has the potential to deliver the most years of use.

 - Exceptional frame strength with no rust vulnerability